aromig/scripts/check_battery/README.md

 ## Purpose

-For some reason, macOS has a low mouse/keyboard battery threshold set at 2%.
+For some reason, macOS has a low mouse/keyboard battery threshold notification set at 2%.
 I needed a bit more warning than that.

 These scripts check the battery level of a connected mouse and keyboard (separate scripts) and displays a notification if it is below a threshold (default 15%).
 The threshold can be set threshold as a parameter.
 Example: `./check_mouse_battery.sh 10` to check against 10% battery.